Thuenen-Earth-Observation/theo-stac-demo/README.md

 - [License](#license)

 ## Overview

+This repository is aimed at demonstrating how to work with remote sensing data using the [ThEO STAC API](https://eodata.thuenen.de).
+The primary goal is to show how spatial data can be accessed, processed, and visualized effectively.
+In particular, the script located in `src/stac_demo.py` retrieves crop type maps from the [ThEO STAC API](https://eodata.thuenen.de) for a defined geographic area and time range, stacks the data into a mosaic using `stackstac`, and generates an animated GIF using `geogif`.
+This visual representation helps illustrate temporal variations in crop types.

 The script located in `src/stac_demo.py` connects to a STAC API, stacks and processes the resulting data, and eventually produces an animated GIF stored in the `output` directory.